 While the video is funny, it's a poignant reminder that self-love and self-acceptance are much more important than any beauty tutorial.
 Amy asked her Twitter followers to tweet barefaced selfies with the hashtag #girlyoudontneedmakeup and promised to retweet.
 The hashtag quickly went viral, to which Amy responded, "We are all different and beautiful.
 Let's waste no time stressin' 'bout looks."

-Watch the video and feel empowered by your beauty routine — no matter how long (or nonexistent!) it is.
+In honor of Amy's birthday, watch the video and feel empowered by your beauty routine — no matter how long (or nonexistent!) it is.